hadarsi320/CV_training/computer_vision/final_exercise/README.md

         - chosen metrics
         - the dataset you worked on
         - assumptions you made
     - A general description of the algorithm, without diving into details
     - Algorithm, results (train and test)
-    - Conclusions, and future wor
+    - Conclusions, and future work